 Mediators Without Borders is an international organization established in 1994, modeled to serve as an educational “Institute within Universities” and currently listed in over 900 college catalogues.
-Our mission for Sustainable Peace expanded in 2013 as MWB opens “Empirically Based Social Action Research” Alternative Dispute Resolution (ADR) Centers both Nationally & Internationally.
+Our mission for Sustainable Peace expanded in 2013 as Mediators Without Borders opens “Empirically Based Social Action Research” Alternative Dispute Resolution (ADR) Centers both Nationally & Internationally.
 This is a part of our “Classroom to Career” initiative.
-MWB has a “fair profit” organizational model designing the ADR Centers to directly educate and serve the public in Facilitation, Mediation, Arbitration and Restorative Justice.
+Mediators Without Borders has a “fair profit” organizational model designing the ADR Centers to directly educate and serve the public in Facilitation, Mediation, Arbitration and Restorative Justice.
 The ADR Centers are implementing the research based inAccord model for justice with a goal to gather and report empirical data, provide internships abroad, and create economically sustainable endowments for the ADR Centers within the regions they operate.

-Mediators without Borders (MwB) is a developing network of ADR Centers around the world that foster sustainable peace through best-in-practice alternative dispute resolution techniques.
-Our approach to ‘sustainable peace’ includes methodology in conflict resolution and use of sustainable building strategies in the design and operation of the Centers in each country.
-Each Center serves as a local center of excellence, helping to identify culturally competent and local/global solutions to conflict.
+Mediators Without Borders (Mediators Without Borders) is developing network of alternative dispute resolution centers, InAccord Justice Centers (IAJC), around the world that foster sustainable justice through best-in-practice alternative dispute resolution techniques.
+Our approach to ‘sustainable peace’ includes methodology in conflict resolution and use of sustainable building strategies in the design and operation of the InAccord Justice Centers in each country.
+Each IAJC serves as a local center of excellence, helping to identify culturally competent and local/global solutions to conflict.
 The Center experiences contribute to a global body of alternative conflict resolution research accessible to clients around the world.

 Pillars for Sustainable Peace

-Mediators without Borders has identified four pillars to achieving “sustainable peace” through our model of globally networked ADR Centers.
+Mediators Without Borders has identified four pillars to achieving “sustainable peace” through our model of globally networked InAccord Justice Centers.

 - Pillar Two: Local ownership of global solutions